aefarrell/aefarrell.github.io/_posts/2022-12-18-dynamic_mode_decomposition.md

 The compressed DMD does not actually reduce the storage size of any of the matrices, it is more a technique to speed up the calculation of the SVD.
 Compressed DMD and reduced DMD can be combined: first by compressing the *n*&times;*m* matrix **X** to a *k*&times;*m* matrix **X**<sub>c</sub> and then finding the best rank *r* approximation to the compressed matrix by truncating the SVD to the *r* largest singular values.
 The reduction step reduces the memory requirements and, if truncated SVD is used as well, this could significantly improve performance for enormous systems.

 There is a related approach called *compressed sensing* DMD, in which the full state vector is not available in the first place.
-A much smaller dimensional set of measurements is sampled and the full state DMD generated using the same general idea as compressed DMD.
+A much smaller dimension set of measurements is sampled and the full state DMD generated using the same general idea as compressed DMD.
 It isn't that much of a leap from what is above, just with a convex optimization step added to reconstruct the actual state matrix for a given set of measurements.

 ## Physics Informed DMD